Poland to look into new allegations about secret CIA jail

 Piotr Kosmaty, spokesman for prosecutors in the Polish city of Krakow who are pursuing a criminal investigation into allegations about the facility, said it was possible the newspaper report contained evidence about the case.

-"In the course of the investigation that is underway, we will analyse this Washington Post article and will include it in our investigation," Kosmaty told Reuters.
+"In the course of the investigation that is underway, we will analyze this Washington Post article and will include it in our investigation," Kosmaty told Reuters.

 The Washington Post article said the CIA declined to comment when it inquired about the Polish site.

-It would be a crime if Polish officials colluded in any way in illegal detention or torture.
+It also resonates in Poland because it would be a crime if Polish officials colluded in any way in illegal detention or torture.
 Politicians who held senior posts at the time could be prosecuted.

 Polish officials have denied the existence of a secret CIA jail on their soil.
-But they also say cooperation with U.S. intelligence is vital for Poland's national security.

-Prime Minister Donald Tusk told a news conference on Friday: "These allegations that appear in the public sphere are allegations about prisons and torture committed by the CIA, not Poles but Americans."

-"Irrespective of what prosecutors determine with regard to the responsibility of Poland's civil servants in this case, our role is to guard the interests of the Polish state," he said.
+Foreign Minister Radoslaw Sikorski, asked by reporters on Friday about the latest report, declined to comment on what he said was "speculation."

 Rights campaigners say that Polish prosecutors already have hard evidence about the jail and the role that Polish officials played.
 But they accuse the authorities of putting off prosecutions because of the likely political fallout.